shiraji/KotlinConf2017/talk.md

 Well...since we have a time, let me explain how to create inspection step by step.

-As I said before, these are the things I have to do before sending PR.
+As I said before, these are the things I have to do for creating inspections

+This is what I have contributed before.
+Basically, this inspection reports astarisk and intArrayOf method call is useless.
+And then quickfix remove them.

+And this one is the final product.

+So, where I should start working?
+First thing is I need to find what Expression class is used.

+It's imporssible to identify it by stealing the code.
+Well, if you spent more than 1 year, like me, you may be able to guess what expression is used.
+This gonna be KtValueListExpression.

+Anyway, it's hard, so use PSI Viewer which is bundled in child IDE.

+PSI Viewer is the tool that identify the structure of code.
+You can go to Tools and click View PSI Structure of Current File.